baoshuang/trend-indicators/README.md

 Implementing trend indicators in kdb+
 =====================================

-Companion code to the [eponymous Kx white paper](https://code.kx/com/q/wp/trend-indicators/)
+Companion code to the [eponymous Kx white paper](https://code.kx.com/q/wp/trend-indicators/)

-`GraphicGrammerPLotsWP.q`
+`GraphicGrammarPLotsWP.q`

 : Contains all code used in Analyst to graph statistics.